 To be an effective ally, we have to be intersectional – which means we can’t just fight for the rights of LGBTQIA+ people.
 We have to be fighting for equality for everyone, regardless of their race, gender identity, disability or sexual preference.

-You now know more about being an ally, and the steps you can take to become one.
+You now know more about how to be an ally, and the steps you can take to become one.
 Try choosing one action to start with: go to a rally or an event, educate yourself on issues that are important to the community, or check-in with your LGBTQIA+ mates after a particularly bad news day.

 Remember: you really can make a difference to other people.

-- Hear how other young people support their friends in the ReachOut Forums.
+- Hear how other young people support their friends in the ReachOut Online Community.

 - See how joining an inclusive rugby team helped four young guys to accept their sexuality and Brisbane Hustlers on inclusive rugby.